jopetty/word-problem/README.md

 ```

 - `--group`: A string representing the group to use.
 Supported groups are of the form `G#`, where `G` is one of `S` (symmetric), `A` (alternating), or `Z` (cyclic), and `#` is an integer.
 You can also use the direct products of any of these groups by separating each with a `_x_`.
 So `--group=S5` generates data using elements of `S5` and `--group=A5_x_Z9` generates data using elements of `A5 x Z9`.
-- `--seq_length`: The length of the sequences to generate.
-Each sequence consists of `seq_length` elements multiplied together.
+- `--k`: The length of the sequences to generate.
+Each sequence consists of `k` elements multiplied together.
-- `--num_examples`: The number of examples to generate.
-If this is left blank, it will generate the maximum number of distinct sequences possible for the given group and sequence length, equal to `#(G)^seq_length`.
-If this is set to be an integer, it will generate `min(num_examples, #(G)^seq_length)` examples; note that we cap the number of examples to ensure that any partitions of the generate datasets are guaranteed to be sequence-wise disjoint.
-If `num_examples` is less than `#(G)^seq_length`, examples will be generated randomly without replacement.
+- `--samples`: The number of examples to generate.
+If this is left blank, it will generate the maximum number of distinct sequences possible for the given group and sequence length, equal to `#(G)^k`.
+If this is set to be an integer, it will generate `min(samples, #(G)^k)` examples; note that we cap the number of examples to ensure that any partitions of the generate datasets are guaranteed to be sequence-wise disjoint.
+If `samples` is less than `#(G)^k`, examples will be generated randomly without replacement.
 - `--data_dir`: The directory to save the data to.
 If this is left blank, it will save to a `data/` directory in the project root.
 - `--seed`: The random seed to use for generating the data.

-Data files are named `Group=SequenceLength.csv`, where `Group` is the group used to define the dataset and `SequenceLength` is the number of elements in each example input.
-Files have the structure
+- `--overwrite`: Whether to overwrite an existing data file for the given values for `group` and `k`.

+Data files are named `group=k.csv`.

 ```csv
 length,input,target
 ```

-where `length` is equal to `SequenceLength`, `input` is a series of space-separated integers corresponding to the element index of the group as defined in the `abstract_algebra` object, and `target` is the element the sequence of input elements multiplies to (again, as the element index of the group object).
+where `length` is equal to `k`, `input` is a series of space-separated integers corresponding to the element index of the group as defined in the `abstract_algebra` object, and `target` is the element the sequence of input elements multiplies to (again, as the element index of the group object).

 ### Logging